 Scaling

 Plaque that remains on teeth eventually hardens into tartar, which is virtually impossible to remove with brushing and flossing alone.
-Scaling is the cleaning procedure your hygienist here at Dental Associates of Delaware will use to remove tartar off your teeth at and below the gumline.
+Scaling is the cleaning procedure your hygienist here at Dental Associates of Delaware will use to remove tartar off your teeth at and below the gumline to help keep your Delaware smile pristine.

 What is scaling?